-The Difference Between a Secured and Unsecured Loan
+The Difference Between Secured and Unsecured Debt

 First, let’s talk about the type of debt a credit card typically is.
 When a credit card company issues a credit card, it’s taking a big chance on getting its money back, plus interest.
 It’s more than likely that the credit card you have is considered “unsecured.”

-That means that it isn’t connected to any of your assets that a credit card company can seize in the event that you default on your payments.
+All that means is that it isn’t connected to any of your assets that a credit card company can seize in the event that you default on your payments.
 Essentially, the credit card company is taking your word for it that you are going to come through with the monthly payments.

-Beginning the Process of a Credit Card Debt Settlement
+Types of Credit Card Debt Settlements

 Why a Credit Card Settlement May Not Be Your Best Option